Table 1: Operating Mines

 14. Major silver producing mines only; many gold and copper mines also produce silver as a by-product but these are not counted here.

-15. The Office of the Chief Economist report tin production of 7.4 kt in 2017, however the sole operating mine (Renison Bell) reports 7.1 kt.
-The remainder is by-product from other operations such as Greenbushes.
+15. The Office of the Chief Economist reports tin production of 6.9 kt in 2018 but Renison, Australia’s only tin mine, reports 6.6 kt.
+Additional unreported production is as by-product from other operations such as Greenbushes.